Stella Gibbons: Student years

 While at school, Gibbons formed an ambition to be a writer, and on leaving in 1921 began a two-year Diploma in Journalism at University College, London (UCL).
 The course had been established for ex-servicemen returning from the First World War, but attracted several women, among them the future novelist Elizabeth Bowen.
 As well as English Literature, the curriculum covered economics, politics, history, science and languages; practical skills such as shorthand and typing were not included.

 After the stifling experience of school, Gibbons found university exhilarating and made numerous friendships, particularly with Ida Affleck Graves, an aspiring poet who, although on a different course, attended some of the same lectures.
 The two shared a love of literature and a taste for subversive humour.
 Graves lived until 1999, and recalled in an interview late in life that many of the jokes they shared found their way into Cold Comfort Farm, as did some of their common acquaintances.
 Soon after Gibbons began the course she contributed a poem, "The Marshes of My Soul", to the December 1921 issue of University College Magazine.
 This parody, in the newly fashionable vers libre style, was her first published literary work.
 During the next two years she contributed further poems and prose to the magazine, including "The Doer, a Story in the Russian Manner", which foreshadows her later novels in both theme and style.
 Gibbons completed her course in the summer of 1923, and was awarded her diploma.

 Journalism and early writings

 Gibbons's first job was with the British United Press (BUP) news agency, where she decoded overseas cables which she rewrote in presentable English.
-During slack periods she practised at writing articles, stories and poems.
+During slack periods she practised writing articles, stories and poems.
 She made her first trips abroad, travelling to France in 1924 and Switzerland in 1925.
 Swiss Alpine scenery inspired several poems, some of which were later published.
 In 1924 she met Walter Beck, a naturalised German employed by his family's cosmetics firm.
 The couple became engaged, and enjoyed regular weekends together, signing hotel registers as a married couple using false names.